SecondNature-com/devops-challenge/README.md

 This challenge is for a candidate who is passionate about DevOps and has strong competency with both AWS and Terraform.

 We are not aiming to take too much of your personal time for this challenge.
 We expect to see how you approach the problem and how you can solve it, and not the most perfect written code in a `tf` file nor a too complicated Pipeline.
+Please don't spend more than a couple of hours on this challenge.

 We are breaking the challenge in two pieces, one for a piece of Terraform code that could set up an Auto Scaling Group (ASG) of web servers that deliver a website from a load balancer; and the second piece is a manual process to configure a CI/CD Pipeline using AWS CodePipeline.

 Instructions below:

 #### EC2 Configuration

+First, create a fork of this repository to your personal GitHub account.
+All work should be done in your personal repository.

 A starting point can be found in the [main terraform file](main.tf).
 The AMI used is included in the Free Tier.
 There is no need to run a specific web server, and instead you can use `busybox` to run a server as soon as your